-That premise comes with both good and bad in this case as it does offer another viewpoint for ''bro comedy'' genre that Williams draws from, thus going to a slightly different direction that you might expect first.
-On weaker side, the movie does get stuck in the premise for quite a long time and the second act keeps repeating same humour, story beats and dialogue, at times to ad nauseum.
+That premise comes with both good and bad in this case as it does offer another viewpoint for ''bro comedy'' genre that Williams draws from, thus going in a slightly different direction than you might expect first.
+On a weaker side, the movie does get stuck in the premise for quite a long time and the second act keeps repeating the same humour, story beats and dialogue, at times ad nauseam.
 Last 20 to 30 minutes however does something miraculous and starts paying off everything set up earlier in a big way, and while some of it falls to spoiler territory, it has to be noted that it gets really emotional, real and terrifying which is extremely fulfilling.

 Watkins, Cyler and Chacon as a trio just mix and match insanely well with both their comedic and emotional material but also bringing something of their own.
 Cyler has all the charisma in the world, Chacon delivers the best lines and Watkins digs a little bit deeper, notably in that finale where him and Cyler bring much of the film's ideas to fruition in a resounding way.

 THE COW WHO SANG A SONG INTO THE FUTURE